Identiofi/chatio/README.md

 ---
 ---

-To summarize, your task is to create a new struct called `client`, which will have a `conn` field of type `*websocket.Conn`.
+To summarize, your task is to create a new struct called `Client`, which will have a `conn` field of type `*websocket.Conn`.
 You'll also need to create a new method called `newClient`, which will take a `url` as an argument.
 The method should then connect to the chat server, and store the connection in the `conn` field.